EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 Refer to [Request and Metadata Reference Guide](B_Request_and_Metadata_Reference_Guide.md) to get the required and optional list of fields used for metadata.

-In this guide a draft record with ID `b43a0e6914e34de8bd19613bcdc0d364` will be updated, so this number will be used during each step.
+In this guide a draft record with identifier `b43a0e6914e34de8bd19613bcdc0d364` will be updated, so this number will be used during each step.
 Any modifications to metadata should be done to the record's draft equivalent.
 This object is found by adding the `draft` endpoint.

 ## Getting metadata schema information
 Every record is published as part of a community.
 Each community has specific metadata schemas designed to cover the necessary information in order to easily understand and assess the contents of a publication.
 If an update needs to be made to the metadata fields and/or values, first the community's metadata schema needs to be examined to understand which fields can be added or updated.